 1. You may use Content for research activities, including downloading or printing Content in reasonable amounts for non-commercial, scholarly purposes, and in the following ways (so long as you follow the prohibited uses in Section 4 below) (collectively the “Permitted Uses”).
 Note: once you download or print allowed types and amounts of Content, you may continue to retain and use that Content in accordance with these Terms and Conditions of Use:

-• in a classroom or other group instruction setting (for example, a discreet handout or projection of a Content item within a classroom setting);
+• in a classroom or other group instruction setting (for example, a discrete handout or projection of a Content item within a classroom setting);

 • in student assignments, educational presentations, and student or faculty curatorial portfolios (in ways content is typically incorporated into those types of academic works), or in research papers or dissertations, including reproductions of the dissertations (provided such reproductions do not include Books, and are only for personal use, library deposit, and/or use solely within your Institutional Licensee);